-President-Allen Horton Craft.
-Vice-President-Tom Brantley Mobley.
-Secretary-Treasurer-Ned Hermann.
+President-George Frederick Humphrey.
+Vice-President-Wallace Howard Mayton.
+Secretary-Treasurer-Allen Horton Craft.

-This organization plays an important part in the religious life of the men students.
-It holds a meeting in the Band House on the campus every Sunday immediately after the evening meal.
-It is taught by members of the faculty, various professors teaching the class for one or two successive weeks.
+This organization plays an important part in the religious life of the male students.
+It holds a meeting in the social room of Calvin Hall on the campus every Sunday immediately after the evening meal.
+It is taught by members of the faculty, various professors teaching the class for a limited period of eight or twelve weeks.
 This class forms the nucleus of an earnest group of students whose activities are by no means limited to the class meetings.
 Its members take an active part in the religious life of the community.

-THE MINISTERIAL CLUB President-Walter Fontaine Hall.
-Vice-President-James Arthur Cogswell.
-Secretary-Treasurer-David Lawrence Osborn.
+President-Bruce Alton Crill.
+Vice-President-Robert Moss Montgomery.
+Secretary-Shepherd Tate.

 The students at SOUTHWESTERN who are preparing for the ministry as their life work, and others who are interested, have organized themselves into an association with the twofold purpose of creating a feeling of fellowship and esprit de corps, and of presenting and discussing personal problems and those questions which pertain to the ministry.
-The club endeavors from time to time to secure the advice of those already in the ministry and to obtain the benefit of their maturer judgment.
+The club endeavors from time to time to secure the advice of those already in the ministry, and to obtain the benefit of their maturer judgment.
 Luncheon meetings are held weekly.

-THE YOUNG WOMEN'S CHRISTIAN Association
+THE YOUNG WOMEN'S CHRISTIAN ASSOCIATION

-President-Marion Hughes Dickson.
-Vice-President-Annie Few Work.
-Secretary-Virginia Katherine Waggener.
-Treasurer-Priscilla Macon Shumaker.
+President-Betsye Fowler.
+Vice-President-Harriet Spencer Pond.
+Secretary-Marjorie Lecroy DeVall.
+Treasurer-Betty Barber Wells.